Biden’s first slate of judicial nominees aims to quickly boost diversity in federal courts

 President George H.W.
 Bush had made two appellate court picks and three district court picks by this point in his term, while Presidents Bill Clinton and Ronald Reagan hadn’t announced any.
 President George W. Bush also hadn’t named anyone, although on May 9, 2001, he announced 11 for the appeals courts.

 The Post reported last month that the Biden administration is also following a Trump practice to speed up the process, forgoing the American Bar Association review of candidates in advance of formal nominations.
+Biden still has nine other vacancies to fill on the circuit courts and more than 80 current and future openings at the District Court level.
 The Senate Judiciary Committee could hold hearings on the nominations by late April.

+Sen. Richard J. Durbin (D-Ill.), the committee chairman, said in a statement he would move “expeditiously” on the nominations.

+“These highly qualified and diverse nominees are clearly worthy to be considered for these important appointments,” Durbin said.

 Biden’s first slate includes two nominees for the District Court in Maryland, Magistrate Judge Deborah Boardman and Judge Lydia Griggsby, who serves on the U.S. Court of Federal Claims.
 Griggsby, a former Senate staffer, would be the first woman of color to serve on Maryland’s federal bench.

 The president plans to renominate D.C.
 Superior Court Judge Florence Y. Pan for the opening created by Jackson’s elevation.
-Pan, who was previously picked in 2016, would become the first Asian American woman to serve on the court.
+Pan, who was previously picked in 2016, would become one of the first Asian American women to serve on the court.
 Rupa Ranga Puttagunta, an administrative law judge for the D.C.
 Rental Housing Commission, is Biden’s pick for D.C.
 Superior Court.

 For other District Court openings, Biden selected Julien Neals, a county counsel and acting Bergen County administrator, to serve in New Jersey; Regina Rodriguez, a former federal prosecutor, to serve in Colorado; and in New Mexico, Margaret Strickland, a former president of the New Mexico Criminal Defense Lawyers Association.